 - Pre-printing press Monks were notorious for placing sexual, scatological or downright strange imagery in the margins of illuminated manuscripts.

-- In some Medieval and Renaissance period religious works, Satan and various incubi are drawn with large noses as a metaphor for being well-endowed.
+- In some Medieval and Renaissance period religious works, Satan and various incubi are drawn with large noses as a metaphor for being well-endowed. note

 - Williams Electronics' Scared Stiff:

 - The backglass has a flashlight that's turned on, even though there are a pair of batteries next to it.
 This was intended to be a reference to another battery-operated toy Elvira is using...